Rouji/blog/content/posts/thebat/index.md

 ![ports fit nicely into top case](portholes.jpg)

 Getting the ports right was fun.[^fun]
+Also very fiddly, fitting in the ports through the front and the display through the top simultaneously.

-I couldn't figure out a good way to mount the PDB (no mounting holes or anything, so I went for a kind of friction fit.
+I couldn't figure out a good way to mount the PCB (no mounting holes or anything, so I went for a kind of friction fit.

 ![pcb in top case](top_friction_fit.jpg)